seemyer/recipes/docs/cooking/turkey_confit.md

 6. Transfer thighs to oven and roast until well browned, 12 to 15 minutes.
 Remove turkey from oven, arrange on a platter, tuck fresh herbs between pieces, and serve.

 ## ✏️ notes
+* For 2023, buy and butcher whole turkeys.
+Save breasts for turkey tinga tacos.
 * Recipe may be started up to 2 weeks before serving.
 * After cooking, turkey may be refrigerated in sealed bag until ready to sear and serve.